docs

 npx needle-cloud start

-If you're using Needle Engine for Unity or Blender, the local server is usually already running on your machine — the editor integrations start it automatically for license validation and login.
-You just need to point your AI client to http://localhost:8424/mcp.
+If you're using Needle Engine for Unity or Blender, the local server is usually already running on your machine — the editor integrations start it automatically.
+See the setup instructions above to connect your AI client.

 npx needle-cloud mcp